This is a SkyWatcher Star Adventurer review and set-up guide. It concludes our set of astrophotography articles.

 A relatively cheap and valid alternative is a surveyor’s tripod.
 I use a Manfrotto 055XPROB.
 It’s sturdy, stable and with a large platform to mount my wedge on.

-In the field, I use a children’s bucket filled with sand to further stabilise the whole setup.
+In the field, I use a children’s bucket filled with sand to further stabilize the whole setup.

 The Coarse Polar Alignment